Surgery groups of the fundamental groups of hyperplane arrangement complements: Statements of the Main Theorem and its consequences

 Although we prove Theorem \ref{mainthm} for the conjecture in $L^{\l -\infty \r}$-theory stated in [\cite{FJ}, \S1.7], the proof goes through, under certain conditions (see [\cite{R1}, $3(b)$ of theorem 2.2]), in a general setup of the conjecture in equivariant homology theory formulated in \cite{BL0} and for a more general class of groups.

 A corollary of the above theorem and [\cite{FR}, theorem 1.1] is the following.
-This shows that for any torsion free subgroup $G$ of $\G$ the surgery group $L_i(G)$ is isomorphic to the generalized homology group $H_i(BG , {\Bbb L}_0)$.
-Here ${\Bbb L}_0$ is the $\Omega$-spectrum whose homotopy groups compute the surgery groups of the trivial group.
+This shows that for any torsion-free subgroup $G$ of $\G$ the surgery group $L_i(G)$ is isomorphic to the generalized homology group $H_i(BG , {\Bbb L}_0)$.
+Here ${\Bbb L}_0$ is a $1$-connective $\Omega$-spectrum with $0$th space homotopy equivalent to the classifying space $G/TOP$.
+This spectrum and the {\it assembly map} (or {\it universal homomorphism}) mentioned in the below statement were originally constructed by Quinn (\cite{Q1}, \cite{Q2}) using geometric methods.
+For an algebraic treatment on this subject see \cite{Ra1} and \cite{Ra2}.

-\begin{cor} The classical assembly map in surgery theory is an isomorphism for any torsion free subgroup of $\G$.
-That is, $H_i(BG , {\Bbb L}_0)\to L_i(G)$ is an isomorphism for all $i$ and for all torsion free subgroup $G$ of $\G$.
+\begin{cor} The classical assembly map in surgery theory is an isomorphism for any torsion-free subgroup of $\G$.
+That is, $H_i(BG , {\Bbb L}_0)\to L_i(G)$ is an isomorphism for all $i$ and for all torsion-free subgroups $G$ of $\G$.
 In particular, the assembly map is an isomorphism for any subgroup of $B_n$. \end{cor}

-\begin{proof} Let $H$ be a torsion free group so that the following are satisfied.
+\begin{proof} Let $H$ be a torsion-free group so that the following are satisfied.

 $(1)$. $Wh(H)=K_{-i}({\Bbb Z}H)=\tilde K_0({\Bbb Z}H)=0$ for all $i\geq 1$.

 $(2)$.
 The Isomorphism conjecture in $L^{\l -\infty \r}$-theory is true for $H$.